Purge and the Golden Rule

 More about Purging

-- How to Get Rid of Roaches with Borax - 7 Easy Steps
+- How to Get Rid of Roaches with Borax: 14 Steps (with Pictures)

 Wikipedia offers a really good summary of the various ways the word 'purge' is used.